Easily find upgrades for your BMW!

 Stock BMW B58 downpipe can easily handle a moderate tune, but if you plan on gaining more power from your engine remap, less restrictive pipes are going to be necessary.
 Again, as with the intercooler upgrade, all performance BMW parts (especially engine retrofits) require additional tuning to unlock the full potential of new, more efficient parts.

 If you want more from your BMW, but at the same time you would like to improve its fuel economy, engine tuning is definitely something worth considering.
 The thrills of driving down twisty roads will increase, while the thrills you get at the fuel pump will decrease.
 That is, you’ll have to refuel less often.
-Perfected Performance also means that the longevity of your engine components will be greater.
+Awaken Performance also means that the longevity of your engine components will be greater.

 However, you have to remember that although reversible and safe when made by an experienced professional, all software changes in your car’s ECU will void the manufacturer’s warranty.